AbdHussein/AbdHussein/README.md

 * 🌍  I'm based in Gaza, Palestine 🇵🇸
 * ✉️  You can contact me at [abdulrahmaanhussein97@gmail.com](mailto:abdulrahmaanhussein97@gmail.com)
-* 🤝  I'm open to collaborating on anything built with JavaScript or TypeScript
+* 🤝  I'm open to collaborating on interesting softwares

 ### Skills